droppedbars/Brand-Marker/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Brand-Marker allows ensures that the appropriate trademark symbol will be applied in every page, or post that you publish.
+Brand-Marker ensures that the appropriate trademark symbol will be applied in every page, or post that you publish.

 == Description ==